Images

 Driving experience

-In this case, there are two kinds of Sealion; docile and fierce.
-The docile entry-level 'Comfort' version uses an 82.5kWh battery and is propelled by a 308bhp single rear motor which can power the car for up to 300 miles.
-It makes 62mph in 6.7s en route to 113mph.
-The fiercer versions use a dual motor powertrain where that rear motor is joined by a 215bhp front motor, creating a potent total output of 523bhp.
-This dual motor set-up can be had in 'Design AWD' form with the 82.5kWh battery, which goes 283 miles on a charge.
-Or in 'Excellence AWD' form with a larger 91.3kWh battery, which goes up to 312 miles on a charge.
+Fiercer Sealion variants use a dual motor powertrain, where the same rear motor is joined by a 215bhp front motor, creating a potent total output of 523bhp.
+This dual motor set-up can be had in the 'Design AWD' form we tried, with the 82.5kWh battery, which goes 283 miles on a charge.
+Or in top 'Excellence AWD' form with a larger 91.3kWh battery, which goes up to 312 miles on a charge.
 The dual motor versions have a '4.5 S' badge on the boot lid, which denotes the 0-62mph time.
+Top speed across the range is a most un-EV-like 133mph.

 + More